 The most obvious difference is the time commitment and cost.
 A full time CMO is a dedicated, 40+ hour a week employee focused solely on your business, while a fractional CMO splits their time among a few clients.
 This makes the fractional option far more cost effective.

 A full time CMO is deeply embedded in the company culture and daily operations.
 A fractional CMO brings a valuable outsider’s perspective, drawing on broad experiences from other industries and companies.
 The choice between them often comes down to your company’s stage, budget, and immediate needs.
-If you need day to day, in the weeds leadership for a large team, a full time CMO might be the answer.
+If you need day to day leadership for a large team, a full time CMO might be the answer.
 But if you need high level strategic guidance without the full time cost, a fractional CMO is an excellent solution.

 Fractional CMO vs. Marketing Consultant